 Advantages of using Microsoft teams and DeskAlerts integration

-Making Microsoft Teams more useful to organizations using it allowed third-party app developers to integrate with it for the first time in 2020.
+Microsoft allowed third-party app developers to integrate with Teams for the first time in 2020.
 This has helped to drive further uptake of Microsoft Teams, as well as to make it more useful for organizations as a collaboration platform.

 Among the apps to be integrated into Teams is DeskAlerts, a multi-channel internal communications software solution that improves information sharing in organizations by cutting through “digital clutter” using various tools to make sure messages are seen and information is retained.

 DeskAlerts allows you to send messages to internal teams via pop-up notifications, push notifications, SMS alerts, scrolling desktop tickers, video alerts, and more.
 It also has channels such as corporate wallpaper, corporate screensavers, and digital signage, surveys, quizzes, polls.
 It can be used in a range of situations, from emergencies to RSVPing events.
 The system is designed to be obtrusive and can reach employees on virtually any corporate device - desktop, laptop, mobile phone, or tablet.

 The benefits of integrating MS Teams with DeskAlerts include:

 - Avoiding information overload.
 It's very easy for important corporate information to get lost in overflowing email inboxes or lost in a flood of information on a platform such as Teams.